Trump halts World Health Organization funding amid coronavirus pandemic

 "The coronavirus cannot just be defeated here in the United States, it has to be defeated in every conceivable location throughout the world," she said in a statement.
 The Republican president recently accused the WHO of being too lenient with China in the earliest days of the crisis, despite having himself praised China in January for its response and transparency.

 "Had the WHO done its job to get medical experts into China to objectively assess the situation on the ground and to call out China's lack of transparency, the outbreak could have been contained ... with very little death," Trump said.
-Trump said the U.S. review of the WHO was likely to take 60-90 days.
+Trump said the U.S. review of the WHO's role "in severely mismanaging and covering up the spread of the coronavirus" was likely to take 60-90 days.

 ILLNESS, DEATH AND ECONOMIC CHAOS The U.S. death toll from COVID-19, the highly contagious respiratory illness caused by the virus, topped 25,700 on Tuesday, out of more than 600,000 known U.S. infections, according to a running Reuters tally.